-- Preview Email Newsletter

 WASHINGTON, Sept.
 12 -- The Human Milk Banking Association of North America (HMBANA) has issued a public comment letter to the Food and Drug Administration (FDA) in response to the agency's Request for Information regarding infant formula nutrient requirements as part of Operation Stork Speed.
 In the letter, HMBANA commended the FDA's focus on science-driven reforms but urged for revisions to existing guidelines to underscore the health benefits of human milk.

-HMBANA, a recognized 501c(3) organ more ST
+HMBANA, a recognized 501c(3) organization with 28 member nonprofit milk banks across more ST

 Infant Feeding Action Coalition USA Urges FDA to Align Infant Formula Composition with WHO Standards (10)